 Sending data to third parties

-As a fundamental rule, we do not disclose, transfer, sell or otherwise market Personal Data to third parties, such as other companies or organizations, without your express consent except as required to meet our contractual obligations between Roland Berger and you, the website user.
+As a fundamental rule, we do not disclose, transfer, sell or otherwise market Personal Data to third parties, such as other companies or organizations, without your express consent except as required to meet our contractual obligations between Roland Berger and you.

 Transfer of data to countries outside the EU/EEA